 The Reciprocal Agreement covers compensation only.
 If you are self-employed or receive other income (for example, gain from sale of property) that is taxable in both states, you must file a New Jersey nonresident return and report the income received.

-If you are a Pennsylvania resident and your employer withheld New Jersey income tax from your wages, you must file a New Jersey nonresident return to obtain a refund.
-To stop the withholding of New Jersey income tax, complete an Employee's Certificate of Nonresidence in New Jersey (Form NJ-165) and give it to your employer.
-When filing for a refund, Pennsylvania residents must enclose a signed statement with their New Jersey nonresident income tax returns declaring that they are residents of the Commonwealth of Pennsylvania.
-Order an Employee's Certificate of Nonresident in New Jersey, Form NJ-165; New Jersey Nonresident Return, and instruction booklet, or go to our online tax forms.
+If you are a Pennsylvania resident and New Jersey Income Tax was withheld from your wages, you must file a New Jersey nonresident return to get a refund.
+To stop the withholding of New Jersey Income Tax, complete an Employee's Certificate of Nonresidence in New Jersey (Form NJ-165) and give it to your employer.

-Likewise, if you are a New Jersey resident and your employer withheld Pennsylvania income tax from wages you earned there, you must file a Pennsylvania return to obtain a refund.
-To stop the withholding of Pennsylvania income tax, New Jersey residents who receive compensation from Pennsylvania must complete Form REV-419EX, Employee’s Nonwithholding Application Certificate, and give it to their employer.
+Likewise, if you are a New Jersey resident and your employer withheld Pennsylvania income tax from wages, you must file a Pennsylvania return to get a refund.
+To stop the withholding of Pennsylvania income tax, complete Form REV-419EX, Employee’s Nonwithholding Application Certificate, and give it to your employer.
 More information is available on the Pennsylvania Department of Revenue website or by calling 1-717-787-8201.